emanuelalkobi/quickdraw_recognition/README.md

     python test_our.py --draw_path <draw path to identify>  --label <label of the current draw-truth label between 1 to 30>

 test.py:

 This file is an helper file and his main target his to run the validation draws over the CNN during training.It is also used the run the test_our.py file.

+CNN_100class.ipynb:

+This file is a ipynb notebook file in which we used keras for training and testing for 100 different classes.

 The CNN/saved_see directory is used to save and store the trained model after training.
 The result of 100 class is in /CNN/CNN_100class.ipynb.
 The accuracy of testing 100 classes is 0.93.